 As I embark on a new year, I am reflecting on what it means to live a simple life.

-My partner and I recently removed the television from our living room.
+I recently removed the television from my living room.
 Everyone in the family has a device (or two), and removing the television helped transform our living space into a more open and welcoming area to hang out.
 However, I still sometimes fantasize about replacing the small, simple television with a big screen.
 This internal struggle led me to revisit my early commitments to simple living.

 I wrote the following post several years ago on my blog Just Plain Joy, but many of the principles still hold true.